-While the advent of affordable flights diminished the number of cross-country road trips to some extent, it seems the road trip is making a comeback.
+While the advent of affordable flights diminished the number of cross country road trips to some extent, it seems the road trips are making a comeback.
 In fact, according to a recent AAA survey, more than a third of all American families are planning a cross-country road trip within the next twelve months.
-The reasons behind the American road trip are many, but about two-thirds of those surveyed say spending quality time with their family is the primary benefit of a cross-country road trip.
-Further, so long as gas prices stay low, the number of cross-country road trips will likely continue to increase.
-Whether you plan to visit some popular destinations, national parks or theme parks—or simply let the road take you where it may—there are several things to consider before starting out on your big adventure.

 How much is a cross country road trip?

-We’ve spent $3025 in total and $1525 per person during our 25-days long USA road trip.
+We spent $3050 in total and $1525 per person during our 25-days long USA road trip in 2016.
 The daily cost was cca $60 per person with everything included.

 Here is a detailed list: